MicroPython libraries

 • Due to resource constraints or other limitations, some ports or firmware versions may not include all the functionality documented here.

-• To allow for extensibility, the built-in modules can be extended from Python code loaded onto the device.
+• To allow for extensibility, some built-in modules can be extended from Python code loaded onto the device filesystem.

 This chapter describes modules (function and class libraries) which are built into MicroPython.
 This documentation in general aspires to describe all modules and functions/classes which are implemented in the MicroPython project.
 However, MicroPython is highly configurable, and each port to a particular board/embedded system may include only a subset of the available MicroPython libraries.